Mon-pub/F1Whisper-desktop/README.md

 - Python3 with distutils (for [`node-gyp`], e.g. `python` and `python-setuptools` on Arch)
 - C/C++ compiler toolchain (e.g. `build-essential` on Debian or `base-devel` on Arch)
 - Rust compiler and Cargo
+- If you want to build `libthreema` from the source included in the repo, you will need `wasm-bindgen` and `wasm-opt`.

 It is highly recommended to use a Linux- or macOS-based system for building and developing Threema Desktop!
 Building on Windows 10+ should mostly work, but not everything may work as smoothly and we